mihkostas/pyarp/README.md

 	./pyarp.sh -s
 must run as root.<br/>
-if you dont have scapy install with.
+if you dont have scapy, install with:

 	pip3 install scapy